Monday 30th January, 2023

 The issues that can inhibit performance

-For more information please see our article on the effects of (myofascial) trigger points on sports and athletics performance .
+The technical name for these tender lumps is (myofascial) trigger points, or trigger points for short.
+For more information please see our guide The effects of trigger points on sports and athletics performance

 Examples where regular massage have enhanced performance